Janell-Huyck/scrub/README.md

 ## How to run the code:

-Question - will this run from a Windows terminal? - Instructions for how to run in Windows?
+ - You will need to have Ruby installed on your computer.
+This executable was written in Ruby 3.0.0, but should work with any version of Ruby 2.7 or higher.

-You will need to download this Github repository.
+ - You will need to download this Github repository.
 Then, in your terminal, navigate to inside the "scrub" directory.
 Enter the following command:
 `./scrub sensitive_fields.txt input.json`